 Vegan Dark Chocolate Coconut Pies

-- 6 tablespoons dairy-free butter
+- 6 tablespoons dairy-free butter, or coconut oil

 - 2 tablespoon unrefined coconut oil